 In vitro blood production from induced pluripotent stem cellsPhD thesis defense Marten Hansen News

-If you've forgotten your username and password or didn't get any before, please send an email to the corresponding department.
+If you've forgotten your username or password or didn't get any before, please send an email to the corresponding department.

 Marten Hansen set up a system to culture blood cells from induced pluripotent stem cells.
 His results reveal insights into the development of platelets from stem cells derived from healthy individuals as well as patients with platelet disease.
 His model takes important steps towards novel therapies and transfusion products and allows to asses the effects of drugs on the hematopoietic system.
 He will defend his PhD thesis on 25 November 2020.